 The Angelic Process – Coma Waering (2002)

-Even rawer and more abrasive than its follow-up, Coma Waering lays the groundwork for The Angelic Process’s signature sound: an overwhelming mix of distorted noise, cathartic intensity, and desperation.
-It’s less polished but no less devastating — a chaotic, beautiful storm that helped shape doomgaze before it had a name.
+Even rawer and more abrasive than its follow-up, Coma Waering laid the groundwork for The Angelic Process’s signature sound: an overwhelming mix of distorted noise, cathartic intensity, and desperation.
+It’s chaotic and beautiful at once, helping shape doomgaze before it had a name.

 A Film In Color – They March In Endless Circles (2018)